taurob/taurobtrackerapi/README.md

  * `watchdog_feed` (std_msgs/Bool) - Used for the emergency stop.
 If the node doesn't receive a watchdog message within a defined interval, it will stop any movement.
 Do not use for other purposes, and do not publish custom messages on this topic.

+### taurob_flipper_node

+Handles communication with the robot's flipper.

+*Publishes:*

+ * `joint_states` (sensor_msgs/JointState) - The current angle of the flipper.
+Only the "position" member is defined!

+*Subscribes:*

+ * `jointstate_cmd` (sensor_msgs/JointState) - The desired angle for the flipper.

+ * `watchdog_feed` (std_msgs/Bool) - Used for the emergency stop.
+If the node does not receive a watchdog message within a defined interval, it will stop any movement.
+Do not use for other purposes, and do not publish custom messages on this topic.

 ### taurob_watchdog

 Watchdog server that listens for messages from an external watchdog client, and relays them to a ROS message.